bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 ---
 ## 🏆 Wins & Highlights
 _Recap of key achievements from this sprint to highlight._
-- Started organizing notes in this format, I guess.
+- Started organizing notes as sprints.
+- Completed Patron Selection screen sounds.

 ---
 ## 🔍 Sprint Review (06-30)